joehinkle11/Lazy-View-SwiftUI/README.md

 The primary problem is with `NavigationLink`.
 The destination view given will be immediately instantiated and loaded--before the user even navigates to the details page.
 This is a problem for large details pages that you don't want to have immediately loaded with the previous screen.

+## Example project:

+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Example usage:

 ```swift
 struct ContentView: View {
     var body: some View {